ThomasLomas/traefik-to-unifi/README.md

-# Traefik to Unifi
+# Traefik to UniFi

 ## Description

-This project aims to integrate Traefik with UniFi, allowing for routes populated in Traefik to be updated in the static DNS of Unifi.
+This project aims to integrate Traefik with UniFi, allowing for routes populated in Traefik to be updated in the static DNS of UniFi.
 ## Installation

 1. Clone the repository: `git clone https://github.com/ThomasLomas/traefik-to-unifi.git`